CyR1en/Voxx/Docs/Final.md

 At this point, on the abstraction layer, the client is already disconnected.
 Therefore, we really can’t do anything socket wise.
 So when Voxx gets this event, it does the following:

-- Checks if this client connection that disconnected was a supplemental connection or does not have an associated user.
+- Check if this client connection that disconnected was a supplemental connection or does not have an associated user.
   - If it doesn’t, we don’t need to do anything, so return and short the function.
 - Get the associated user for that client connection and remove the user from the `UserRegistry`
 - Broadcast that the client with the user info disconnected.